-Careers Leader: Caroline Knox
+Careers Leader: Zena Hole

-Contact: caroline.knox@riddlesdown.org
+Contact: [email protected]

-Information for students and parents/carers
+Information for students, parents and care givers

 Student Entitlement of CEIAG

-Riddlesdown Students are entitled to:
+Riddlesdown students are entitled to:

-• A programme of Careers Education that gives chances to cultivate and apply knowledge, understanding and skills necessary to make realistic careers decisions.
+• A programme of careers education that gives chances to cultivate and apply knowledge, understanding and skills necessary to make realistic careers decisions.

 • Access to the physical and online careers library with comprehensive and up to date information about opportunities in Education, Training and Employment.

-• Support for the processes of preparing effective CV’s, learning interview presentation skills and individual action planning.
+• Support for the processes of preparing effective CVs, learning interview presentation skills and individual action planning.

 • The opportunity to experience the world of work.

-• The opportunity to visit workplaces
+• The opportunity to visit workplaces both in person and virtual

 • The opportunity to meet with employers and employees

-This ensures we are providing inspiration and innovative experiences within and beyond the classroom and ensure we are delivering successful outcomes and positive futures for all of our students in line with Riddlesdown Collegiate’s development plan.
+This ensures we are providing inspiration and innovative experiences within and beyond the classroom and ensure we are delivering successful outcomes and positive futures for all our students in line with Riddlesdown Collegiate’s development plan.

 Apprenticeships

-Riddlesdown’s Careers Programme will provide you with an understanding of Apprenticeships and advice on how to explore the opportunities they offer.
+Riddlesdown’s careers programme will provide you with an understanding of Apprenticeships and advice on how to explore the opportunities they offer.

 An apprenticeship is a real job with training which would allow you to earn while you learn, whilst gaining a nationally recognised qualification.
 Apprenticeships take between one and five years to complete and are available in thousands of occupations across hundreds of industries ranging from construction and trades to manufacturing and engineering through to IT and the creative and digital sectors.